-Create A Mod – Let’s Make a Mod will teach you how to create your first mod.
+Create A Mod – Let’s Make a Mod will teach you how to create a lifespan mod.
+This is the first mod making tutorial for this series.
 Before you begin this tutorial, please make sure that you’ve followed these previous tutorials:

 Let’s Make a Mod